 MMath and MSc Projects

 If a small well-defined problem you have might benefit from some work by a fourth-year undergraduate or masters student, it might form a suitable basis for an MMath or MSc project.
 In return for sponsorship from the company, a student will spend 1/3 of the their year working on an agreed project, under the direction of an academic adviser from the School of Mathematics.
-For more information see our MMath project information, or contact the MMath Course Director, Dr Hayder Salman.
+For more information contact the Director of Teaching, Dr Johannes Siemons.

 For larger and/or more complex problems an internship may be more appropriate.
 With support from an academic partner in the School of Mathematics, a graduate student can spend 3–6 months working full time at your company.